PrimeInnovators/ChemConnect_Prototype/README.md

 **Commit TimeStamp** 12:16 a.m. **Progress** - We are finishing the work in README.md file by adding setup,features and how to run the project explanation as well as description below the Time Stamp and Progress Record

+**Commit TimeStamp** 12:18 a.m. **Progress** - We added the features description and explanation of our prototype ChemConnect and updated the README.md file

+**Commit TimeStamp** 12:24 a.m. **Progress** - We added the how to use the website description and explanation of our prototype ChemConnect website and updated the README.md file

+**Commit TimeStamp** 12:40 a.m. **Progress** - We added the setup description and explanation of our prototype ChemConnect website and updated the README.md file

 # FEATURES
 🌐 ChemConnect (Prototype) – Website Features Overview Below are listed almost all the main features of the prototype ChemConnect Website